 Our free Brain Tumour Information Pack is designed to help you feel confident when discussing treatment and care with your medical team.Order your FREE pack

-Fatigue - a persistent feeling of being tired, weak, worn out, slow or heavy - is the most common side effect of brain tumours and brain cancer.
+Fatigue is a persistent feeling of being tired, weak, worn out, slow or heavy.
+It's the most common side-effect of brain tumours and brain cancer.